DobyRahnev/pre_post_cues/README.md

-Data and code for paper titled "Stimulus expectations alters decision criterion but not sensory signal in perceptual decision making" by Bang & Rahnev.
+Data and code for paper titled "Stimulus expectation alters decision criterion but not sensory signal in perceptual decision making" by Bang & Rahnev.

 Both data and code are in MATLAB (tested on version 2016a).
 Here is a guideline to the folders: